 The Colour Story

-This palette is all about emulating roses in bloom during springtime.
+This Cor De Rosa Palette is all about emulating roses in bloom during springtime.
 There are so many colours combinations and looks that can be created with this palette, ranging from looks that are casual to captivating eye makeup that can be worn for formal occasions.
 (Just like how there are many kinds of roses with the same exact colours).
 And that alone is I think convincing enough to try out the palette.

 The Sigma Beauty Cor De Rosa Eyeshadow Palette is great value for money considering that it comes with beautiful shades, good formula and a great dual-ended brush.